blink-mobility/documentation/README.md

 People with impairments <br/>
 -> reduced mobility access <br/>
 -> no easy access for public transport<br/>
--> needs 3 days in advance to book for alternative ride services <br/>
+-> need 3 days in advance to book for alternative ride services <br/>

 ## Proposed solution: